 This is the only category the Onja scored well in because it's small, light, and has a shoulder strap for transport.
 It packs down to a nice size, measuring 17 x 6 x 11.5 inches and weighs only 7 pounds (not including fuel).
-But getting your stove to your car and camp spot is only a part of the overall cooking experience.
+But getting your stove to your car and camp spot is only a small part of the overall cooking experience.
 A shoulder strap doesn't make up for a stove that suffers in the wind, lacks power, and is a pain to set up.
-On top of that, though the strap is a nice idea, the top-heaviness of the included cutting board meant that the stove tended to flip upside down while being carried.
+On top of that, though the strap is a nice idea, the top-heaviness of the included cutting board means that the stove tends to flip upside down while being carried.

 And though tempting for convenience, it is important not to leave the fuel canisters screwed into the underside of the stove when transporting.
-The burner levers tended to pop up and open very easily.
+The burner levers tend to pop up and open very easily.
 This happened once, and we realized it because we heard the fuel gurgling.
 So, as is recommended for all stoves anyway, you will need to be sure to disengage the fuel before transporting.

 The Primus Onja is super cute and easy to carry, but just one use badly burnt the lovely white paint job.

 Considering the cute-factor of this stove, we think its best use is for a date night in the park where all you need to do is heat up something simple and look cool.
 The fact that it comes with a cutting board is nice, but it's not a very practical shape for anything of size.
 Serious campers and eaters will need a more serious stove.